catid/calico/README.md

 + Simplicity
 + Speed
 + Low Overhead
++ Low Memory Size of per-Connection State

 Calico attempts to use existing, trusted primitives in efficient and simple combination to avoid misusing or introducing new buggy code.

-The main primitives, ChaCha and Poly1305, are trusted and well-analyzed and moreover do not have timing side-channels and make little use of state so it is easy to erase.
+The main primitives, ChaCha and SipHash, are trusted and well-analyzed and moreover do not have timing side-channels and make little use of state so it is easy to erase.
 These functions are also simple, though I have chosen to use existing implementations rather than writing much code of my own.